 What NOT to do in Salvador

-- Praia de ItapuĂŁ: This was the beach where I saw the most garbage in Salvador.
+- Praia de Itapuã: I noticed a lot of trash on this beach, and several locals warned me about the lack of security, which made me feel apprehensive during my stay.
 Several locals also told me about the lack of security there, which made me apprehensive while I was staying there.
-If you want to visit it, set aside 2/3 hours just to see the ItapuĂŁ Lighthouse and visit the VinĂcius’ House.
+If you want to visit it, set aside two to three hours to see the Itapuã Lighthouse and visit Vinícius’ House.

 Curiosities